SubhroRoy/NASSCOM--VSD-SOC-design/README.md

 FIG 1.1.4: Flow application software to system software to hardware.
 </figcaption> <br><br>

-In FIG 1.1.4 we can see the structure of the system software.<br>
+In FIG 1.1.4 we can see the structure of the system software.<br><br>
-Major components of system software
+Major components of system software are:
 * Operating system. <br>
 The primary function of operating system is to convert application software into its respective assembly-level program and subsequently into its binary-level program, which the machine can understand.
 Additionally, it handles I/O operations, allocates memory, and performs low-level system functions. <br>